MicrosoftDocs/sdk-api/sdk-api-src/content/winbase/ns-winbase-_ums_system_thread_information.md

 ### -field DUMMYUNIONNAME.DUMMYSTRUCTNAME.IsUmsWorkerThread

 A bitfield that specifies a UMS worker thread.
 If <b>IsUmsWorkerThread</b>  is set, <b>IsUmsSchedulerThread</b> must be clear.

-### -field UmsVersion

-The UMS version.
-This member must be UMS_VERSION.

 ## -remarks